MLW World Heavyweight Championship: Reigns

-As of February 5, 2024, there have been twelve reigns and one vacancy shared between eleven different champions.
+As of February 5, 2024, there have been fourteen reigns and one vacancy shared between thirteen different champions.
 Shane Douglas was the inaugural champion, defeating Taiyo Kea and Vampiro at Genesis on June 15, 2002, to become the inaugural champion.
 Jacob Fatu's reign is the longest at 819 days, while Mike Awesome's reign is the shortest at 10 minutes.
 Satoshi Kojima is the oldest champion when he won it at 53 years old, while Shane Strickland is the youngest champion at 28 years old.

-Mads Krule Krügger is the current champion in his first reign.
-He won the title by defeating previous champion Matt Riddle and Donovan Dijak in Krügger's Gravity Gramble cash-in match at Fightland on September 13, 2025, in North Richland Hills, Texas.
+Killer Kross is the current champion in his first reign.
+He won the title by last eliminating in the Battle Riot match at Battle Riot VIII on January 29, 2026 in Kissimmee, Florida.